 Established in 1976, the OIG has a straightforward and critical mission: to combat waste, fraud, and abuse across more than 100 HHS programs.
 This involves everything from identifying improper billing for services that were never provided to flagging medically unnecessary treatments that drive up costs for everyone.
 The ultimate goal is to make federal healthcare programs more efficient, effective, and accountable.
 By protecting these programs, the OIG ensures that vital resources are available for the patients who truly need them and that your practice operates on a level playing field.

-How the OIG Works with HHS
+How the OIG and HHS Work Together

 The OIG doesn’t operate in a silo.
 To achieve its mission, it collaborates closely with HHS, the Department of Justice (DOJ), Congress, and other federal and state agencies.
 This partnership allows the OIG to tackle compliance issues from multiple angles.
 For instance, the OIG might conduct an audit that uncovers a systemic billing problem, share its findings with HHS to improve program rules, and work with the DOJ to take legal action when necessary.
 This collaborative approach helps recover improperly spent funds and holds accountable those who violate healthcare laws.